Rigo-Villalta/django-alpha-bootstrap/README.txt

 	- Delete .git directory
 	- Don't migrate, first review the User model in users.models and customize it as needed.
 	- After you are done with the User model, migrate it.
-	- Now you can overwrite templates
+	- Now you can overwrite templates and start new apps.

 In production:
 	- run: python manage.py runserver --setting=config.setting.production

+I am a Django developer but I don't consider my self nearly a expert, however you can use this project under your on risk using the [BSD License](https://opensource.org/licenses/BSD-3-Clause)